People

 Maryum Sayeed

-Maryum Sayeed, B.Sc. alum
+Maryum Sayeed, UBC alum

 Maryum Sayeed graduated from the University of British Columbia with a Combined Honours in Physics & Astronomy B.Sc. degree in May 2020 after working with the UBC GW astrophysics group on the impacts of non-stationarity data on astrophysical parameter estimation of compact binary coalescences.
 Maryum put her LIGO data analysis skills to work in the technology consulting sector in Alberta, and is now an Astronomy PhD student at Columbia University.

-Sabiha Bhuiyan, B.Sc. alum
+Sabiha Bhuiyan, UBC alum

 Sabiha Bhuiyan graduated from UBC with honours in May 2022, and started graduate school at UBC in Fall 2022.
 Her honours thesis research aimed at characterizing to what extent and how ground tilt induced by vertical ground motion from microseism at the LIGO detectors sites couples (via the control system) into horizontal differential motion between vacuum chambers of optical cavities.
 In particular, she explored how this coupling transfers from the ground to the optics through the stages of seismic isolation infrastructure.
 This involved transforming and visualizing data from the relevant sensors.

-Nikolas TC Boily, B.Sc. alum
+Nikolas TC Boily, UBC alum

 Nikolas Boily graduated from UBC’s Physics and Astronomy program in May 2022: his project characterized spin information of low-mass compact binary black hole mergers.
 Using a Bayesian inference pipeline, he analyzed our ability to measure the spin properties from computer-generated gravitational wave signals.
 This work will help future LIGO-Virgo observing runs by providing a statistical method characterizing these spin measurements.
 We hope the results of this work will bring us closer to understanding the formation of low-mass BBH systems, and possibly how stars can evolve into low mass binary black holes.